glennj/exercism.io/pharo-smalltalk/etl/README.md

-# Etl
+# ETL

-Welcome to Etl on Exercism's Pharo Track.
+Welcome to ETL on Exercism's Pharo Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions